None

 • Karimu cost: $15,702

-• Farmer cost: Seed, fertilizer, pesticide, labor
+• Farmer cost: Seed (on credit from partner), fertilizer, pesticide, labor